BUS-A201 Introduction to Accounting I (3 cr)

 BUS-A437 Advanced Managerial Accounting (3 cr)

 Continuation of A325 with emphasis on the use of quantitative methods in management accounting; behavioral implications of budgeting and management reporting.
-Offered fall semesters.
+Offered occasionally.

 - Prerequisite: BUS-A325.